najme88/JSExercise/README.md

 # JSExercise
+# Hello World
-# Hello this is my first JS project
+My name is Najme and his is my first JS project